 To model these probabilities, we apply a logit transformation, which maps $p_{t,ijk}$ from the internal $(0,1)$ to the real line $\bbR$, yielding the log-odds $\gamma_{t,ijk}$:

-where $\bc_{1,i}=[c_{1,i1}, c_{1,i2}, \ldots, c_{1,il}]^T \in \bbR^m$ denotes the latent feature vector of node $i$, shared across all the layers.
-These features capture intrinsic node characteristics that are consistent across layers. $\bZ_{t,k'}\in \bbR^{m \times m}$ is the feature interaction matrix for layer $k'$ at time $t$, where its $ll'$ component $Z_{t,k'll'}$ represents the interaction strenght from factor $l$ to factor $l'$. $c_{2,k'k}$ is a cross-layer influence coefficient, quantifying how much the interaction structure in layer $k'$ contributes to the edge formation in layer $k$.
+where $\bc_{1,i}=[c_{1,i1}, c_{1,i2}, \ldots, c_{1,il}]^T \in \bbR^m$ denotes the latent factor vector of node $i$, shared across all the layers.
+These factors capture intrinsic node characteristics that are consistent across layers. $\bZ_{t,k'}\in \bbR^{m \times m}$ is the factor interaction matrix for layer $k'$ at time $t$, where its $ll'$ component $Z_{t,k'll'}$ represents the interaction strength from factor $l$ to factor $l'$. $c_{2,k'k}$ is a cross-layer influence coefficient, quantifying how much the interaction structure in layer $k'$ contributes to the edge formation in layer $k$.

 Compared with existing LSMs for dynamic multilayer networks \cite{durante2017bayesian,loyal2023eigenmodel}, a key distinction of our approach lies in the modeling of dynamics.
-While previous methods typically assume that the latent node features $\bc_{1}$ evolve over time, we instead assume that $\bc_{1}$ remains time-invariant, and the interaction patterns among latent features, represented by $\bZ_{t,k'}$ are time-varying.
+While previous methods typically assume that the latent node factors $\bc_{1}$ evolve over time, we instead assume that $\bc_{1}$ remains time-invariant, and the interaction patterns among latent factors, represented by $\bZ_{t,k'}$ are time-varying.
 This formulation offers two main advantages.
 First, it aligns more closely with real-world scenarios in which intrinsic node characteristics tend to be stable while interaction dynamics evolve over time.
 For example, in a social network, a latent factor may represent a preference such as ``email communication in the morning.''
-Then, the interactions corresponding to this latent feature will be more intensive in the morning and weaker in other time, i.e., varying over time.
+Then, the interactions corresponding to this latent factor will be more intensive in the morning and weaker in other time, i.e., varying over time.
 Second, this modeling strategy provides better separation between the static and dynamic components of the network.

 Second, our modeling strategy provides better separation between static and dynamic components of the network.
 By fixing $\bc_{1}$ and incorporating a static bias term $\calB$, the model allows $\bZ_{t,k}$ to more effectively capture the dynamic structure of the network.
-As a result, the latent features $\bc_{1}$ can concentrate on encoding meaningful, temporally stable attributes, while the temporal evolution is driven by the changing interaction patterns.
+As a result, the latent factors $\bc_{1}$ can concentrate on encoding meaningful, temporally stable attributes, while the temporal evolution is driven by the changing interaction patterns.